oneeve8/kobble-data/content/Tutorial2.md

 I’m selecting mail,

-A pop up window will open and then you can enter the email address you wish to send it to.
+A pop up window will open with your GitHub repo URL.

+you can enter the email address you wish to send it to.

 ***